vojnet/Hey-World/README.md

 # Hey-World
-Testing JS code for a small demo app
+Testing JS code for a small app